POETRY & PILGRIMAGE

 That his instincts and skill could not resist

-The chase and the play and the tease of such a fine fish.
+The chase and the play and the struggle of such a heavy fish.

-And soon it was there, hanging from his line, perfectly still and serene:
+But it wasn't long before the fish was dangling from his line, perfectly still and serene:

-The largest trout that Dave or Ray had ever seen.
+The largest trout that Dave or Ray had ever, ever seen.

 Dave gazed at the fish; the fish smiled at him.

-So Dave smiled in return the sweetest grin
+So Dave smiled in return the sweetest of grins,

 And understood this: that this diamond of a fish

-Too beheld the sight, but did not understand the prize,
+Ray’s eyes, too, beheld the sight, but he did not understand the prize,

 As Dave gently tickled the belly of the bodhisattva trout,